Ri-Hong/resumes/README.md

    - If this is the first resume for this company/role, creates version `1`
    - If versions already exist, finds the highest version `n` and creates version `n + 1`
 3. **Determine resume name** (global setting):
-   - If you specified a custom name, uses that (sanitized: spaces → underscores) and saves to root `resume_name.txt`
-   - Otherwise, checks root `resume_name.txt` file
+   - Reads the name from root `resume_name.txt` file
-   - If neither exists, defaults to "resume"
+   - If the file doesn't exist, defaults to "resume"
    - The name applies to all generated resumes globally
 4. **Create** the directory structure: `applications/{company}/{role}/{version}/`
 5. **Save** the job description to `applications/{company}/{role}/{version}/job_description.txt`